jacops/kubers/README.md

 # Kubers - Kubernetes Remote Secrets
 [![Build Status](https://cloud.drone.io/api/badges/jacops/kubers/status.svg)](https://cloud.drone.io/jacops/kubers)

-Kubers is a simple and generic implementation of a SecOps pattern, where a sidecar container is responsible for retrieving secrets from services like Azure KeyVault and making it available to the user's application.
+Kubers is a simple implementation of a SecOps pattern, where a sidecar container is responsible for retrieving secrets from services like Azure KeyVault and making them available to the user's application via shared memory volume.

 ## Supported drivers
 * Azure Keyvault (`keyvault://`)